fireship-io/fireship.io/content/snippets/use-componentprops-to-pass-data-to-modals-in-ionic-4.md

 ### Modal Page Component

 The child component is the actual modal window and it will consume the data passed to it.
-So how to use use the data passed in from `componentProps` in the previous step?
+So how to use the data passed in from `componentProps` in the previous step?
 You just need to declare the property on your class and you're good to go - just make sure it uses the same prop name on both sides of the equation.

 ```typescript
 import { Component, OnInit } from '@angular/core';